assafj-wix/futures-but-in-zio/README.md

 > Sequential composition with or without error accumulation;
 > Concurrent composition with or without error accumulation;
 > See the details below.
+>

-## Exercises
+> ## Exercises
-***
+> ***
-### Kata1 "Fallback"
+> ### Kata1 "Fallback"
-This is an exercise on the sequential Futures composition without error accumulation.
+> This is an exercise on the sequential Futures composition without error accumulation.
 This exercise uses composition of both sync and async operations.
+>

-### Kata2 "Retry"
+> ### Kata2 "Retry"
-This is an exercise on the sequential Futures composition with error accumulation.
+> This is an exercise on the sequential Futures composition with error accumulation.
 This exercise uses a recursion although a non-recursive solution would be better.
+>

-### Kata3 "Traverse"
+> ### Kata3 "Traverse"
-This is an exercise on the concurrent Futures composition without error accumulation.
-This is just a straightforward use of Future.traverse.
+> This is an exercise on the concurrent Futures composition without error accumul1ation.
+This is just a straightforward use of `Future.traverse`.
+>

-### Kata4 and Kata5 "Traverse with errors accumulation"
+> ### Kata4 and Kata5 "Traverse with errors accumulation"
-These are exercises on the concurrent Futures composition with error accumulation.
+> These are exercises on the concurrent Futures composition with error accumulation.